martintaylorj/GA4-Ecommerce_Squarespace/README.md

 **This trigger fires on**: Click Text contains ADD TO CART

+> [!TIP]
->💡You can change the click text if you’re website uses different text.
+>You can change the click text if you’re website uses different text.
 </details>

 <details>